 Clean your Gincor Trailer Werx trailer with water and a mild detergent only.
 Avoid harsh cleaning chemicals and acids.
 Use care when using pressurized water in the area of hubs, hydraulic reservoirs and controls.
-Very hot water may remove paint and warning labels.
+Very hot water under high pressure may remove paint and warning labels.